Helping banking and finance professionals search and analyse through a highly detailed catalogue

 Loading bars to show the results are being generated.

-Giving the users the ability to pick and choose by making filters optional and customisable during search and analysis, created a highly flexible searching experience.
+Giving the users the ability to pick and choose filters by them optional and customisable during search and analysis, created a highly flexible searching experience.

 Giving the user an option to export data as a CSV file saved them user hours of copying and pasting whilst giving them the ability to manipulate data within spreadsheets.